 I conduct research in human learning and memory that seeks to answer questions like these.
 Current lines of investigation in my lab include episodic memory, memory representations, discourse processing, and encoding processes that enhance memory.
 My work also includes forensic and educational applications of memory research.

-In addition to the research listed in my vitae, here are some examples of student research projects and theses that I have directed:
+In addition to the research listed in my vitae, here are some examples of student recent research projects and theses that I have directed: